 To qualify for the programme candidates should normally:

-have a master’s degree, including a master thesis, from an academic institution with good reputation, preferably in Economics, Finance, Business Administration, Innovation Studies, Management, Marketing, Development Management, International Business or a related business or management discipline (300 ECTS credits, five years), obtained at least with honours (B or better).
+have a master’s degree, including a master thesis, from an academic institution with good reputation, preferably in Economics, Finance, Business Administration, Innovation Studies, Management, Marketing, Development Management, International Business or a related business or management discipline (300 ECTS credits), obtained at least with honours (B or better).
 Generally, at least 90 ECTS credits must be core subjects from business studies.

 Be fluent in written and oral English

 have strong qualifications in applied research methods, and preferably have experience from studying abroad.

 Applicants should include a letter of motivation including suggested supervisor, a CV and transcripts of grades (the transcripts should be translated if not in English, and include conversions to Norwegian grading scale and ECTS system), an approx. four-page research project proposal, list of relevant scientific publications including a resume of the master thesis, academic references as well as results from tests like GMAT/GRE/TOEFL etc. with their applications.

 Admission to the program is normally biannual in cohorts, but fully funded students may be accepted outside cohorts.

 The next biannual cohort is planned to start up early spring 2021.
 If there are positions outside the biannual cohorts, the calls for applications will be posted here: https://www.uia.no/en/vacancies.
 If you are interest in doing a PhD with us and apply for our next intake or other vacancies we have, please sign up at this interest sheet and we will send you the call for applications when it is being announced if it fits with your profile: https://nettskjema.no/a/189591

 Here is a list of our academic staff that potentially could be PhD-supervisors for the 2022 cohort: